DFE-Digital/support-for-early-career-teachers-static/content/education-development-trust/year-2-enhancing-classroom-practice-grouping-and-tailoring/spring-week-2-ect-evidence.md

 - the teacher monitors and provides feedback and guidance on the quality of both group work and task progress
-- pupils will also be assessed as individuals so that they take accountability for their role within the team: "Now we’ll have a quick test and see what you have each learned.
-We’ll mark your tests individually and then combine your scores to see which team has improved the most since last time"
+- pupils will also be assessed as individuals so that they take accountability for their role within the team: "Now we'll have a quick test and see what you have each learned.
+We'll mark your tests individually and then combine your scores to see which team has improved the most since last time"